BrainObjects/BrainObjectDocs/Tracing_and_Logging.md

-# BrainObjects … and Tracing and Logging
+# BrainObjects … need Tracing and Logging

 One of the key problems in deployments is to "debug" and "optimize" a running system.
 Real production deployments behave differently than development environments.